 In all honesty, Mosaic is the prettier Canyon, but Grotto is nice enough and offers solitude.

 Disclaimer: I only went as far as the route described on the Trails Illustrated map for Death Valley National Park.
 What lies beyond the end of that route, be it a dead-end after 15 yards or a serpentine technical route deep into the mountains, is unknown to me.
-I wanted to go on, but I was a little weak from a three-day stomach bug, and my wide had already headed back to the car.
+I wanted to go on, but I was a little weak from a three-day stomach bug, and my wife had already headed back to the car.
 Anyone who has gone well beyond my route and wants to take over this page is welcome to it; this page is here for sharing information, not for votes or points.

 Getting There and Route Information